-My Dad, Paul J. McCarthy has been gone since 1977, he kept a diary (against naval regs.)
+My Dad, Paul J. McCarthy has been gone since 1977, he kept a diary (against naval regs).
 Paul was a radio man and a turret gun captain.

 He always respected the skipper, Captain Allen.
 The crew was composed mostly of Southerners and New Yorkers who got along remarkably well.
 My dad and the Captain were both

 [Tokyo Rose broadcasted that the Neshanic was sunk, Paul said the whole crew laughed a good one as they limped back for repairs.]

 They once had an air raid drill at Pearl Harbor on Sept 29th, 1944 where they were supposed to simulate fire.
-My Dad gave the comand to commence firing and the gunner sent a 5"
+My Dad gave the command to commence firing and the gunner sent a 5"

 "Aug.
 10, '45 rec'd news at 10 PM that Japan offered surrender.
 We were in compartment (Rollie, Eddie, Me, Pete Martin and Joe the Barber).
 Big celebration in mess hall, up all

 "Aug.
-21, '45 4:30 AM rev - began fueling Missouri (BB 63) (She was to leave the following day for the signing) - saw Adm.
+21, '45 4:30 AM rev - began fueling Missouri (BB-63) (She was to leave the following day for the signing) - saw Adm.
 Halsey during the operation with Adm Sir Bruce Fraser

-"Sept 21, '45 - arrived Sagami Way (entrance to Tokyo Bay. saw Mt.
+"Sept 21, '45 - arrived Sagami Way (entrance to Tokyo Bay.
+Saw Mt.
 Fujiyama.
 Arrived Tokyo Bay near Yokahama side about 1 PM."

 My Dad was very fond of the Neshanic it got him home from the war.
 He took me to see it when it was the Gulfoil and it was anchored on Chelsea Creek at the tank farm in